Event Registration using Eventbrite¶

 Click on the gear icon to edit settings for that ticket type.

-For free tickets, you can customize the ticket type name.
+For free tickets, you can customise the ticket type name.
 Edit the number of tickets available and dates when ticket sales start and end.

 Eventbrite free ticket settings